nater1067/Blog/source/_posts/2014-08-25-spinning-up-symfony-2-development-environments-with-vagrant.markdown

 </VirtualHost>
 ```

-Now we just have to tell puppet to create a symlink to that file in the apache sites-available directory.
+Now we just have to tell Puppet to create a symlink to that file in the Apache sites-available directory.

 ``` puppet
 # /manifests/site.pp